nycdotnet/DotNetLinting/README.md

 ## SA1515: Single-line comments should be preceded by blank line
 Default `error` ☣️

 This is a whitespace opinion and can be implemented automatically - therefore it should not be an error.
-Also, like, why?
+This is particularly toxic in multi-property object initializers when trying to explain why something is set to the value it is.

 ```
 dotnet_diagnostic.SA1516.severity = none